Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Introduction

 \subsection{Main results and context}

-The key results in this paper are summarized as follows:\\ \blue{ } {\bf 1.
-Inverse RL for Bayesian sequential stopping:} Our main result, Theorem~\ref{thrm:NIAS_NIAC} in Sec.\,\ref{sec:BRP_RI} specifies a set of convex inequalities that are simultaneously necessary and sufficient for the actions of a Bayesian decision maker in multiple environments to be consistent with optimal stopping.
+The key results in this paper are summarized as follows:\\ {\bf 1.
+Inverse RL for Bayesian sequential stopping:} Theorem~\ref{thrm:NIAS_NIAC} in Sec.\,\ref{sec:BRP_RI} is our first key IRL result.
+Theorem~\ref{thrm:NIAS_NIAC} specifies a set of convex inequalities that are simultaneously necessary and sufficient for the actions of a Bayesian decision maker in multiple environments to be consistent with optimal stopping.
 If so, then Theorem~\ref{thrm:NIAS_NIAC} provides an algorithm for the inverse learner to generate set-valued estimates of the decision maker's costs in the multiple environments.
-An important aspect of our IRL approach is that it does not require knowledge of the decision maker's observation likelihood or observation sample paths to construct the costs incurred by the decision maker.
+Theorem~\ref{thrm:NIAS_NIAC} is especially useful in scenarios where the inverse learner has no knowledge of the decision maker's observation likelihood or observation sample paths, and yet can construct a set-valued estimate of the costs incurred by the decision maker.

 {\bf 2.
 Inverse RL for SHT and Search: } Sec.\,\ref{sec:SHT} and Sec.\,\ref{sec:Search} construct IRL algorithms for two specific examples of Bayesian stopping time problems, namely, Sequential Hypothesis Testing (SHT) and Search.
 The main results, Theorem~\ref{thrm:classic_SHT} and Theorem~\ref{thrm:Search} specify necessary and sufficient conditions for the decision maker's actions to be consistent with optimal SHT and optimal search, respectively.
-If the conditions hold, Theorems~\ref{thrm:classic_SHT} and \ref{thrm:Search} provide algorithms to estimate the incurred misclassification costs (for SHT) and search costs (for Bayesian search). \blue{In Sec.\,\ref{sec:SHT} for inverse SHT, we also propose an IRL algorithm to compute a point-estimate of the decision maker's costs.
-The point-estimate is computed by maximizing the regularized margin of the convex feasibility test for inverse SHT proposed in Theorem~\ref{thrm:classic_SHT} and estimates the misclassification costs with up to $95\%$ accuracy.}
+If the conditions hold, Theorems~\ref{thrm:classic_SHT} and \ref{thrm:Search} provide algorithms to estimate the incurred misclassification costs (for SHT) and search costs (for Bayesian search).
+In Sec.\,\ref{sec:SHT} for inverse SHT, we also propose an IRL algorithm to compute a point-estimate of the decision maker's costs.
+The point-estimate is computed by maximizing the regularized margin of the convex feasibility test for inverse SHT proposed in Theorem~\ref{thrm:classic_SHT} and estimates the misclassification costs with up to $95\%$ accuracy.
+Also, in Sec.\,\ref{sec:comparison}, we compare numerically the performance of the IRL algorithm in Theorem~\ref{thrm:NIAS_NIAC} with two existing IRL algorithms~\citep{CH11} in the literature.
+This numerical comparison highlights how the IRL approach in this paper complements the results of \cite{CH11}. \blue{Theorem~\ref{thrm:classic_SHT} achieves IRL when the inverse learner has partial information about the decision maker's costs. }